opensovereigncloud/metal/README.md

 # switch-operator

-switch-operator is a k8s controller that stores Switch custom resource created from collected inventories and handles its state.
+switch-operator is a k8s controller that includes the following custom resources:
+- `Switch` defines switch object created from collected inventory and handles switch's state
+- `SwitchAssignment` defines created by user assignment of top-level spine role
+- `SwitchConnection` defines how switch interconnected with other switches, and it's position in switches' connection hierarchy

 ### Required tools